Qarj/WebImblaze-Framework/MANUAL.md

 - Restart Notepad++

 Note that Material-Dark is a nice theme: https://github.com/naderi/material-theme-for-npp (copy it to `%AppData%\Notepad++\themes`)

+## UltraEdit

+In the tools folder, the `webimblaze.uew` file is an UltraEdit word file which you can use with UltraEdit to highlight WebImblaze test case files - it makes it much easier to be certain that you are using the right keyword / parameter.

 # Convert WebInject .xml test case files to WebImblaze .test format